xNul/palworld-host-save-fix/README.md

 - \[Left Click bug\] After applying the fix, some people experience a bug where you can't hold your left mouse button to attack.
 Since it only affects a subset of people, I guess some action done in the save before applying the fix, triggers this.

 Workarounds:
 - \[Guild bug\] In co-op, before moving the save, transfer ownership from the co-op host's character to another character and have the co-op host's character leave the guild.
+Fixes the issue entirely.
 - \[Pal bug\] On the dedicated server, after the co-op host's character is restored, have the co-op host's character go into their base, drop and pick up every single Pal they own, including the base workers.
 This will re-register the Pals with the correct guild.
+Fixes the issue entirely.
 - \[Viewing Cage bug\] If you have built a Viewing Cage, it needs to be removed from your co-op save before migrating it to your dedicated server.

 Note: This does not fix the issue with normal (non-host) players being forced to create new characters.
 It is specifically for when the host is forced to create a new character.
 However, it can be repurposed to solve that problem for those who are technical enough.
-To do so, you must have all the normal players you want to fix create new characters, record the old and new GUIDs for each player, modify the `host_sav_path` in the script to point to the old GUID for a player, use that player's new GUID as input to the script, and run the script.
-Do that for every player and in the end, every player should have their data restored.
-However, these players will probably have the same bugs as the host does so make sure to follow the workarounds for them.
+To do so, you must have all the normal players that you want to fix create new characters, record the old and new GUIDs for each player, modify the `host_sav_path` in the script to point to the old GUID for a player, use that player's new GUID as input to the script, and run the script.
+Do that for every player and in the end, every player will have their data restored.
+However, these players will probably have the same bugs as the host so make sure to follow the workarounds for them.

 Credit to [cheahjs](https://gist.github.com/cheahjs/300239464dd84fe6902893b6b9250fd0) for his very useful script helping me to make this fix!